fernandaalvaf/Attestation-per-Document/README.md

 - A list of people attested in the document with Name, TM per id, Attestation id, attestation line, action.
 - Title (from papyri.info)
 - TM id
-- P. Cairo Zen. identification
+- Identification of the main publication
 - Date
 - Summary
 - Text in Greek